TrumpForUSA/HowTrumpWins2020/README.md

 > ***Trump Universal Income*** is protected from creditors, and ranges from $1,000 to $4,500 per month, per citizen - and does not disrupt or replace Social Security (or other federal government programs).

 ### *Equalizing The American Dream Bonus*
-Bonus ***Trump Universal Income*** for citizens who reside in historically "economically challenged zones", including areas with above average crime, below average education scores and/or below average median household income.
+Bonus ***Trump Universal Income*** for Americans who reside in historically "economically challenged zones", including areas with above average crime, below average education scores and/or below average median household income.

-> Based on residential zip code (among other factors), citizens will be eligible for up to $500 a month bonus income through ***TUI***.
+> Based on residential zip code (among other factors), Americans will be eligible for up to $500 a month bonus income through ***TUI***.

 ### *Rewarding Employment Bonus*
-Bonus ***Trump Universal Income*** for citizens who are employed (including independent contractors), with an additional bonus of up to $3,000 per month based on a sliding scale up to the first $100,000 a year of earned income.
+Bonus ***Trump Universal Income*** for Americans who are employed (including independent contractors), with an additional bonus of up to $3,000 per month based on a sliding scale up to the first $100,000 a year of earned income.

 ### *Trump Family Protection*
 An extension to ***TUI***, providing life insurance coverage to named beneficiaries in an amount equal to a historical average of total ***TUI*** payments.